splittist/scanfcl/README.md

 *generic function* **COLLECT-SCANSET** `converter` `control-string` `control-string-index`

-Return two values: a two-item list of a *scanset* (suitable for consumption by `MAKE-CONVERSION-SCANNER` as part of a *conversion-specifier*) and a boolean indicating whether the scanset is negated; and the updated value of `control-string-index`.
+Return two values: a two-item list of a *scanset* (suitable for consumption by `MAKE-CONVERSION-SCANNER` as part of a *conversion specifier*) and a boolean indicating whether the scanset is negated; and the updated value of `control-string-index`.

 *generic function* **COLLECT-FIELD-WIDTH** `converter` `control-string` `control-string-index`